 For details or to apply, visit the NSW Seniors Card website.

-If you suspect elder abuse is happening, or if you’re an older person experiencing abuse, you can report it to the NSW Elder Abuse Helpline on 1800 628 221.
+If you suspect abuse is happening to someone, or if you’re an older person or a person with disability experiencing abuse, you can report it to the NSW Ageing and Disability Abuse Helpline on 1800 628 221.

 To use this service with the help of an interpreter, call 131 450 and tell the operator the language you need.

-Visit the NSW Elder Abuse website for more information.
+Visit the NSW Ageing & Disability Commission website for more information.